onflow/sc-eng-gaming/README.md

-# Rock Paper Scissors On-Chain | (🪨 📃 ✂️) - ⛓️
+# Rock Paper Scissors Onchain | (🪨 📃 ✂️) - ⛓️

-> :warning: This repo is a WIP aiming to showcase how Auth Account capabilities from [FLIP 53](https://github.com/onflow/flips/pull/53) could be use to achieve Hybrid Custody in practice.
-The `LinkedAccounts` & supporting contracts are representative of the last stable implementation of Hybrid Custody contracts and will soon be replaced by those found in [this repo](https://github.com/Flowtyio/restricted-child-account) where development is ongoing.

-This repo originated as an on-chain Rock Paper Scissors game as a proof of concept exploration into the world of blockchain gaming powered by Cadence on Flow, and ended up turning into a sandbox for turning [Hybrid Custody](https://flow.com/hybrid-custody) into a reality.
+This repo originated as an proof of concept onchain Rock Paper Scissors game as an exploration in blockchain gaming powered by [Cadence](https://developers.flow.com/cadence/intro) on [Flow](https://flow.com/).
+Through that process, the UX hurdles faced by all onchain games - wallet onboarding, in-game transaction signing, etc. - revealed there was no way to create a meaningfully onchain game that was also user-friendly and permissionlessly composable.
+Consequently, this repo served as a sandbox to prototype [Hybrid Custody](https://flow.com/hybrid-custody) and make [account linking](https://developers.flow.com/concepts/account-linking) a reality.

-The contents in this repo are the on-chain components powering the [Walletless Arcade](https://walletless-arcade-game.vercel.app/).
+The contents in this repo are the onchain components powering the [Walletless Arcade](https://walletless-arcade-game.vercel.app/).

-In addition to on-chain gaming, you'll find a number of novel Cadence implemenations including:
+In addition to onchain gaming, you'll find a number of novel Cadence implemenations including:

 - 🔗 Linked accounts
 - 📲 Walletless onboarding